Inference on the structure of gene regulatory networks: Biological setup

 For these four major dimensions, we have $2^4=16$ different scenarios.
 Each scenario is named with a combination of four labels: (1) Gene expression or Phenotype; (2) Single-cell or Bulk; (3) Non-interventional or Interventional; (4) One-time or Time series.
-In four scenarios (Single-cell + Time series), there is an extra dimension of Joint distribution or Marginal distribution, meaning a total of 20 scenarios.
+In four scenarios (Single-cell + Time series), there is an extra dimension of Joint distribution or Marginal distribution, meaning \textbf{a total of 20 scenarios}.
+For these 20 scenarios, we study how to infer the GRN structure, and the results are summarized in Table \ref{Tab}.

-For each dimension, there is one type that is strictly more informative than the other: Gene expression $>$ Phenotype, Single-cell $>$ Bulk, Interventional $>$ Non-interventional, Time series $>$ One-time, Joint distribution $>$ Marginal distribution.
+For each dimension, there is one type that is strictly more informative than the other: Gene expression $>$ Phenotype, Single-cell $>$ Bulk, Interventional $>$ Non-interventional, Time series $>$ One-time (the more time points, the more informative), Joint distribution $>$ Marginal distribution.
 Nevertheless, for more informative data types, generally the experiments are more difficult, more expensive, and less accurate.

 There are intermediate states for each dimension.
 (1) When we can only measure the expression level of one gene (or a few genes), we can regard the measured gene as a phenotype, and apply methods developed for phenotype data.
 (2) When we increase the number of cells measured in one experiment, due to the central limit theorem \cite{durrett2019probability}, the data variance decreases fast.
 When the cell number is small enough, so that the stochasticity is significant, we can treat this case the same as the single-cell case.
 (3) When we can only add interventions on limited genes, some inference methods for interventional data might fail, and we need to treat such data as non-interventional.
-(4) For time series data, some methods only require measuring at two time points, while some methods require measuring at many more time points, depending on the number of genes involved.
-Therefore, when we have data at a few time points, we might need to use methods for one-time data.
+(4) For time series data, some methods, such as the one in Subsection \ref{GSP}, only require measuring at two time points; some other methods, such as those in Subsection \ref{ODE} and Subsection \ref{partial}, require measuring at many more time points, proportional to the number of genes involved.
+Therefore, when we have data at a few time points, we might need to use methods for one or two time points.